-Black coffee is one other best small business you can start along the coastal region.
+Black coffee is one of the best small businesses you can start in the coastal region.
 This is if to go by the idea that the coffee market is huge in Mombasa and there are few street brewers.

 4. Start a Fast Food Business.

-Interestingly, you may only need 2,000 shillings to get into business.
-Not to mention all the equipment you’ll need to make your fast foods plus the taxes involved.
+Interestingly, you may only need 2,000 shillings to get into the business.
+Not to mention all the equipment you’ll need to make your fast food plus the taxes involved.